AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/integrate-android-sdk.md

 AppsFlyerLib.getInstance().start(this);
 ```

-After calling [`start`](doc:android-sdk-reference-appsflyerlib#start), you can add your custom code that makes the CUID available.
+After calling [`start`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#start), you can add your custom code that makes the CUID available.

 Once the CUID is available, the final step includes setting the CUID, releasing the SDK from the waiting mode, and sending the attribution data with the customer ID to AppsFlyer.
 This step is performed using the call to [`setCustomerIdAndLogSession`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#setcustomeridandlogsession).

 ```java
 AppsFlyerLib.getInstance().setCustomerIdAndLogSession(<CUSTOMER_ID>, this);
 ```

 Other than [`setCustomerIdAndLogSession`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#setcustomeridandlogsession), do not use [`setCustomerUserId`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#setcustomeruserid) or any other AppsFlyer SDK functionality, as the waiting SDK will ignore it.

+### Note

+If you wish to remove the waiting mode from the SDK initialization flow, it is not enough to delete the call to `waitForCustomerUserId(true)`.
+It is also required to replace it with `waitForCustomerUserID(false)`.
+Simply removing the call is insufficient because the 'waitForCustomerUserId' boolean flag is stored in the Android Shared Preferences.

-** Example code**
+**Example code**

 ```java
 public class AFApplication extends Application {